pocketzworld/creator-docs/pages/learn/guides/worldbuilder/creating-your-first-world.md

 # **Creating Your First World**

 ## **Introduction**
+In this guide you will learn how to use Studi Hub to creat, light, and test your first project.

 ### **Step 1: Open The Studio Hub and select New Project**
 **Installing the correct Unity Editor**